WORLD VISION IN BANGLADESH

 In Bangladesh, World Vision is helping children by working with communities to address poverty, inequality and injustice, in both rural areas and city slums.

 World Vision started working in Bangladesh in 1970 and is currently helping 5 million children, across 31 districts.
-Among these are children in Panchbibi and Ghoraghat programmes – funded by child sponsors in the UK.
+Among these are children in our Ghoraghat programme – funded by child sponsors in the UK.

 Aim: To help farmers and small businesses to develop so they can provide an income.